johnwcowan/pdp8x/devs.md

 Abort the FPP
 at the end of the current FPP instruction so that no more instructions are executed.
-Set memory locations M[FAPT] to M[FAPT+5] inclusive to the values of FPC, FX0, FBASE, FY, and FAC.
+Set memory locations M[FAPT+1] to M[FAPT+5] inclusive to the values of FPC, FX0, FBASE, FY, and FAC.
 Set the 0x8000_0000 (sign) bit of the AC to 0.

-If FPHLT is executed while the FPP is not executing instructions, the next FPST will execute just one instruction and FPHLT.
+If FPHLT is executed while the FPP is not executing instructions, the next FPST will execute just one instruction.
 This facilitates single-stepping the FPP under CPU control.

-If FPHLT is executed while the FPP is in a paused state, the PC (and M[FAPT+1]) are made to point to the FPAUSE instruction.
+If FPHLT is executed while the FPP is in a paused state, the PC (and M[FAPT+1]) are made to point to the FPAUSE instruction, so that the pause continues when the FPP is restarted.

-If FPHLT is executed when the last FPP instruction is a FEXIT, the 0x8000_0000 (sign) bit is cleared.
+If FPHLT is executed when the last FPP instruction is a FEXIT, the 0x8000_0000 (sign) bit of the AC is cleared.
 This indicates that the FPP was not in fact forced to stop.

 DOP = 5: Start the FPP (FPST).